lcrespom/node-terminal-menu/README.md

 - **columnWidth**: required - the width of each column.
 - **selection**: optional - the preselected menu item.
 Defaults to 0.

-The call to `tableMenu` returns a key event listener, with the same behavior as the call to `verticalMenu`.
+The call to `tableMenu` returns a menu object, with the same behavior as the call to `verticalMenu`.

 ### Computing the table menu layout